mlanza/seqkit/README.md

 * **NOTES_ENDPOINT** - the HTTP API endpoint, e.g. http://127.0.0.1:12315/api
 * **NOTES_TOKEN** - a token you configured for the HTTP API

-## OpenCode Custom `about` Tool
+## OpenCode Custom Tools

-There is a custom about tool here.
-This and `skills` facilitate knowledge lookup.
-The tool is available to OpenCode when you start it in this repo.
-You can symlink it from your global opencode config to make it universally available.
+There is a custom `skills` and an `about` tool which together facilitate knowledge lookup.
+The tool is available to OpenCode when you start it in the repo.
+Symlink them from your global opencode config to make them universally available.

 ## License
 [MIT](./LICENSE.md)